 - Your daily steps, distance, and flights climbed will appear at the bottom

-- To see steps and related Activity data for another day, you’ll need to use the Activity app on iPhone (walkthrough below)
+- To see steps and related Activity data for another day, you’ll need to use the Fitness app on iPhone (walkthrough below)

 How to track Apple Watch steps on iPhone

-- You’ll find your steps, distance, flights climbed at the bottom
+- Swipe down to see your Trends with steps, distance, flights climbed toward the bottom

-As shown above, the Trends section shows you if you Move, Exercise, and Distance activity is on the upswing or downswing.
+As shown above, Trends show you if your Move, Exercise, and Distance activity is on the upswing or downswing.
 Tap one of them to see daily, monthly, and yearly data.

 Keep in mind your data between Apple Watch and iPhone won’t always been exactly in sync.
 But after a few minutes of fresh activity, your iPhone should match up with your watch.